mlavi/hugo/content/post/ten_steps_from_pets_to_cattle.md

   - Two servers:
     - web hosts the application: OS + web
     - database hosts the data: OS + DB.
-- Build and Deploy: 2X
+- Build and Deploy: 1.5X
-  - Built by hand, so very little parallel installation time savings
+  - Built by hand, so little parallel OS installation time savings
-- MTTR: 1X
+- MTTR: .75X
   - Repair is a restoral, estimated at half the build and deploy time of this step
 - Benefits:
   - Separation of each function allows better management of each concern